janivanecky/Evolve/README.md

 # Evolve

-This is a project to try out optimization by evolutionary algorithms.
+This is a project to try out the optimization by evolutionary algorithm.

 ##What's the task to optimize?